 Playing for Portugal, Eusebio was the center of gravity in that tournament.
 He personally gave Portugal a victory, after his team was loosing 3-0 to North Korea in the first 25 minutes, the North Koreans had previously already stunned Italy.
 However, Eusebio scored four goals, and Portugal won that match, 5-3.

 Eusebio was born in Mozambique on Jan.
 25, 1942, to an Angolan father, but he was able to play for Portugal because those countries were still considered colonies.
 The rumor grew that he had been kidnapped by Benfica, one of the greatest soccer teams from Portugal, until he signed a contract.

 He was awarded the Ballon d’Or in 1965 as Europe’s player of the year and twice won the Golden Boot — in 1968 and ’73 — for being the top scorer in Europe.

-Portugal has declared three days of national mourning for the loss of one of his greatest players of all times, not only at home, but around the globe.
+When Eusebio died, Portugal declared three days of national mourning for the loss of one of his greatest players of all times, not only at home, but around the globe.

 REST IN PEACE EUSEBIO...